2026 United States elections: Senate elections

-35 seats in the United States Senate will be up for election, including 33 Class 2 seats.
+35 seats in the United States Senate will be up for election, including all 33 Class 2 seats.
 Republicans gained majority control of the Senate in the 2024 elections by flipping four Democratic seats.
 Two Democratic-held seats, Georgia and Michigan, are in states won by Donald Trump in the previous presidential election, while Maine is the only Republican-held seat in a state won by Kamala Harris.

 Special elections

 Two special elections will be held to fill the unexpired terms of senators who vacated their seats during the :